Note

 To use image data in prompt flow authoring page:

-4. Run the Python node and check the output.
-In this example, the Python function returns the processed Image object.
-Select the image output to preview the image.
-Screenshot of Python node's image output.
 If the Image object from Python node is set as the flow output, you can preview the image in the flow output page as well.

 Use GPT-4V tool

-The Azure OpenAI GPT-4 Turbo with Vision tool and OpenAI GPT-4V are built-in tools in prompt flow that can use OpenAI GPT-4V model to answer questions based on input images.
+The Azure OpenAI GPT-4 Turbo with Vision tool and OpenAI GPT-4V are built-in tools in prompt flow that use the OpenAI GPT-4V model to answer questions based on input images.
 You can find the tool by selecting + More tools in the flow authoring page.

 Add the Azure OpenAI GPT-4 Turbo with Vision tool to the flow.
 Make sure you have an Azure OpenAI connection, with the availability of GPT-4 vision-preview models.